heagma/core-infra/README.md

 + 3 Availability Zones per region.
 + 1 VPC on each Region:
   * 2 Subnets on each of the 3 AZ (3 Privates and 3 Publics).
-  * 1 Route Table for each Subnet.
+  * 1 Route Table for each Private Subnet (3 RT) and 1 general Route Table for all Public Subnets (1 RT).
   * 1 NAT Gateway on each Public Subnet.
-  * 1 Internet Gateways for each VPC.
+  * 1 Internet Gateway for each VPC.
 + 1 EKS Cluster per Region.
   * 3 workers nodes on each cluster.
   * 1 ELB per EKS cluster.